Whitewolf128/hackathon_2/PROJECT_DOCUMENTATION.md

 ## Project Overview

 This webpage is about the historical figure Louis Riel which will outline his life, events, and historical significance.
+We will be taking out previous HTML code from Hackathon 1 and improving its responsiveness and visuals using CSS.

 ## Team Members: